Electric vs. gas cars: Which offers the best fuel economy?

 Is an EV cheaper to drive from point a to point b than a gasoline-powered car?

-Let's compare a typical example of both type of vehicle using average prices, updated as of May 1, 2024.
+Let's compare a typical example of both type of vehicle using average prices, updated as of Fall 2024.

 CAR A